d3fc/d3fc/site/src/components/indicator/stochasticOscillator.md

 By default, the results from the calculation will be stored as a `stochastic` property on each point in the data set.
 The way the values are merged, can be altered using the `merge` property.

 The following is a simple example of the Stochastic oscillator.
-The %K window has been set to
+The %K window has been set to 14 data points.

 ```js
 {{{example-code}}}